ArtjomP/articles/replace-function-with-command/index.en.md

 This article looks for a way to reduce the complexity of a method.
 One of the common refactorings for this is [Replace Function with Command](https://refactoring.com/catalog/replaceFunctionWithCommand.html) refactoring.
 The acticle shows a testable implementation of it using C# & it's ICommand interface in detail.

-To reduce the complexity of a method we need to solve the next tasks:
+To reduce the complexity of a method the next tasks needs to be solved:
 - Define the method complexity & it's code smells.
 - Describe known ways to reduce the methods complexity.
 - Create the testable implementation of the [Replace Function with Command](https://refactoring.com/catalog/replaceFunctionWithCommand.html) refactoring using the ICommand interface to reduce the method complexity.